polyfish42/lyle/README.md

 Lyle is an MVC framework for building web applications.
 Some features include:

-* SQLite3 ORM with associations and search
+* PostgreSQL ORM with associations and search
 * Controllers with Session and Flash Management
 * CSRF Protetion
 * Static Asset Rendering